-Many Veterans’ Service Organizations (American Legion, VFW, etc.) provide a wide variety of holiday support to service members, veterans, and their families.
-Program benefits often include meals, food , gift cards, and adopt-a-family, or adopt-a-veteran programs.
+Many Veterans’ Service Organizations provide a wide variety of holiday support to service members, veterans, and families.
+Program benefits often include meals, food, gift cards, and adopt-a-family, or adopt-a-veteran programs.

-Local USO offices provide a variety of holiday assistance programs including holiday dinners, events with Santa, toy and food drives and much.
+Local USO offices provide various holiday assistance programs, including holiday dinners, events with Santa, toy and food drives, and much.
 Contact a local USO office.

 Wreaths Across America

 Donate to Wreaths Across America, which coordinates wreath-laying ceremonies on a specified Saturday in December at Arlington, as well as veterans’ cemeteries and other locations in all 50 states and beyond.
 They organize a week of events, including international veteran’s tributes, ceremonies at State Houses, and a week-long “Veteran’s Parade” between Maine and Virginia.